swwl1992/oreo/README.md

 [Ocsigen](http://ocsigen.org) framework is a web framework written in Ocaml and for Ocaml programmers to develop web applications.

-It also contains a light-weight framework written for Ocsigen framework to write multimedia applications.
+It contains a light-weight framework written for Ocsigen framework to write multimedia applications, made up of `interface.ml` and `effect.ml`.
+The rest of the files are used to demonstrate the effect of the framework.

 ## Dependencies
 * Ocaml release 4.00.1 or above